Weaning Tips and Tricks

-The easiest way to wean is when your baby is ready.
-However, if you would like to start the process before that, there are gentle ways to wean without waiting until your child is 100% ready because let’s face it, some children would stay attached to the breast or bottle for as long as they absolutely could!
-Extended breastfeeding or bottle feeding may work for some families, however, it is not necessarily the goal for all families who may want to wean beforehand by choice or need to wean for reasons beyond their control.
+The easiest time to wean is when your baby is "ready".
+This can sometimes be evident when they begin to show interest in solid food.
+However, if you have reasons for starting the process before that, there are gentle ways to wean without waiting until your child is 100% ready because let’s face it, some children would stay attached to the breast or bottle for years!
+Though extended breastfeeding or bottle feeding may work for some families, it is not necessarily practical or even a goal for all families.

 When you are contemplating weaning from the breast or bottle, it is important to consider the timing as a factor.
-There may be instances where waiting for the ideal time is not an option, however if possible it is best to wait for the right moment in your child’s life.
+There may be instances where waiting for the ideal time is not an option.
+There are cases of "better times" and "worse times".
+If possible, it is best to wait for a good moment in your child’s life.

-Consider what other changes or life events may be taking place that coincide with weaning and make sure that when you decide to make the move you are not in the middle of battling the illness of the century or in the middle of a major life change such as the integration into child care.
-There may never be a perfect time but you do want to make sure that there are no major life events taking place at the very same time as weaning.
+Consider what other changes or life events may be taking place that coincide with weaning.
+Make sure that when you proceed you are not in the middle of battling the illness of the century or a major life change such as integration into child care.
+There may never be a perfect time but you do want to aim for times when there are no other great transitions or incidents taking place at the very same time as weaning.

 You may have to purchase a few different types of sippy cups before you find the one that works best for your child.

-If you are nursing on demand you can start by creating more of a schedule for your child so that you can see how often and how long your child is at the breast for.
-Once you have a pretty set schedule, it will give you a better idea as to where to start eliminating.
+If you are nursing on demand you can start by creating more of a schedule for your child so that you can see how often and how long your child is at the breast.
+Once you have a set schedule, it will give you a better idea as to where to start eliminating.

-An option would be to structure your nursing sessions at designated times of the day with a schedule that looks like this: Nursing when they wake up in the morning, mid morning, after their nap and before bed.
+An example would be to structure your nursing sessions at designated times of the day with a schedule that looks like this: Nurse when they wake up in the morning, mid morning, after their nap, suppertime, and before bed.

 This gives you a base of which feeding to cut out first.
 It also gives some structure so that your child knows what to expect and what feeding will be breast and which one will be in a sippy cup.
 You can start by eliminating the morning feed, then a few days to a week later, the midmorning one and so on.
 Depending on your routine and if the weaning is happening because of child care, you can eliminate the daytime feedings and keep the morning and bedtime feedings until you are ready to wean from those.

-If your child has become accustomed to walking around with the bottle, start by offering the bottle at designated times and taking it back once they have finished.
+If your child has become accustomed to walking around with the bottle, start by offering it at designated times and taking it back once they have finished.
 Then move on to replacing one bottle feed at a time with a sippy cup.
-Replace one bottle with a cup every few days until you are down to all cups.
+Replace one bottle with a cup every few days until you are down to just cups.
 Remain consistent throughout this process so as not to confuse your child.

-If you have to wean quickly, your child may not take to the cup right away so it may be difficult for a few days.
+If you have to wean quickly, perhaps for medical reasons, your child may not take to the cup right away so it may be difficult for a few days.
 If you keep offering it consistently, your child will quickly adapt.
 They will not starve themselves!

-Like all things to do with parenting and raising your children, it is very important to remain consistent when you decide to wean, as your child will look to you for guidance.
-You want them to know that you are confident in this decision so that in turn, they will also feel confident.
+Like all things to do with parenting and raising your children, it is very important to remain consistent when you decide to wean, as your child feels secure in their routines and will look to you for guidance when there is change.
+You want them to see that you are confident in this decision so that in turn, they will also feel confident.
 Your child might be a little bit more emotional during this transition so be mindful that they may need some extra snuggles and support from you to help them adjust to this change.